eosnetworkfoundation/eos-evm-contract/product/Nodes - Rollout & Airdrop & Initial.md

 #### Target audience: Who is the target audience and why?
 #### BPs of EOS network and some groups who are running staking business such as Everstake

+#### Strategic alignment: How does this problem align with our core strategic pillars?
+#### Conducive to unifying the interests of all EOS nodes and contributors

 ## Solution